JacopoLib/BayeSAF/README.md

   doi          = {10.2139/ssrn.5049145}
 }
 ```
 Copyright (C) 2025 Jacopo Liberatori - All Rights Reserved.
-You may use, distribute and modify this code under the terms of the MIT license.
+You may use, distribute and modify this code under the terms of Prosperity Public License.